go-rod/rod/README.md

   When a crash happens, Chromedp will leave the zombie browser process on Windows and Mac.

+  For more comparison you can check [here](lib/examples/compare-chromedp).
+If you compare the `logic` example between [rod](lib/examples/compare-chromedp/logic/main.go) and [chromedp](https://github.com/chromedp/examples/blob/master/logic/main.go), you will find out how much simpler rod is.
+Besides, rod has more high-level helpers like WaitRequestIdle, GetDownloadFile, HijackRequests, etc.

 - [cypress](https://www.cypress.io/)

   Cypress is very limited, for closed shadow dom or cross-domain iframes it's almost unusable.
 Read their [limitation doc](https://docs.cypress.io/guides/references/trade-offs.html) for more details.